Central committee: Leading organs

 The leading organs of a central committee, commonly designated as central leading organs, were elected organs delegated with all or some of the central committee's powers when it was not in session.
 Every ruling communist party had a politburo and secretariat, albeit the name might differ from party to party.
 Other central committees also elected a control commission, responsible for party discipline work, a central military commission, responsible for military affairs, an orgburo, responsible for organisational questions, or other organs.

 The politburo was the highest political organ of the central committee and directed party work between central committee sessions.
 While formally accountable to the central committee, and despite reporting on its work to it, the politburo often ends up controlling the central committee.
 The politburos is often a small organ composed of anywhere from 10 to 30 members.
-In some parties, as in the RCP and in the Chinese Communist Party (CCP), the politburo has a standing committee that leads politburo work.
+In some parties, as in the Romanian Communist Party and in the Chinese Communist Party (CCP), the politburo has a standing committee that leads politburo work.
 In China, it is known as the Politburo Standing Committee, and in Romania, it was known as the Political Executive Committee.
 The members of a politburo are the highest-standing officials of the given communist party and are, in practice, the country's leading political elite.
 Members usually have varied political backgrounds and experience from party, executive, legislative, and judicial work.

 The secretariat is responsible for overseeing the execution of the decisions of the politburo and the central committee, communicating with the nationwide party organisation and being responsible for personnel appointments throughout the party.
 For example, the CPSU statute, adopted at the 22nd Congress in 1961, stated that the CPSU Secretariat was "to direct current work, chiefly the selection of personnel and the verification of the fulfilment of Party decisions."
 The most powerful individuals in the communist state system were politburo members who concurrently served as secretariat members, also referred to as secretaries of the central committee.
 The party leader, most often known as general secretary of the central committee, led the secretariat's work.
 As such, several scholars, like Darrell P. Hammer, Archie Brown and Wu Guoguang, have referred to the general secretary as the central committee's chief executive officer.